 The $U^B(\beta_j)$ transformations thus induces a $C$-independent quantum random walk along the edges of the hypercube $\{0,1\}^n$, while $U^C(\gamma_j)$ applies a phase rotation proportional to the cost $C$.
 We refer to $B$ as the \emph{mixing Hamiltonian}, and to $C$ as the \emph{energy function.}

 The goal is to arrange all of this in such a way that the final state $\Psi^C_p$ is concentrated on those strings $x$ that optimize $C$.
 To tune the QAOA for a class of problem instances $\mathcal{C} = \{C\}$, one decides on a depth $p$ and $2p$ angles $(\beta,\gamma)\in \RR^{2p}$ such that for each problem instance $C$, the final state $\Psi^C_p$ is as optimal as possible.
-It has become clear in the past five years that QAOA is a promising way of attacking unconstrained binary optimization problems where the cost function $C$ is a polynomial-sized sum of bit-to-bit interactions.
+In the past five years, it has become clear that QAOA is a promising way of attacking unconstrained binary optimization problems where the cost function $C$ is a polynomial-sized sum of bit-to-bit interactions.